 We illustrate this with the work of Vera Molnar, an artist who navigated the transition from the imaginary realm to the tangible, marrying the ethereal possibilities of digital creation with the materiality of the real machine.
 This illustrative case study encapsulates the transformative journey from concept to manifestation within computer-generated art.

-As we traverse the chapter, the distinctions between digital art objects and their traditional counterparts become increasingly pronounced.
+As we traverse Chapter 3?, the distinctions between digital art objects and their traditional counterparts become increasingly pronounced.
 We scrutinise both the practical and conceptual disparities, shedding light on how digital technologies have reshaped the materials and methods of artistic creation and the very essence of what constitutes an artistic object.

 At the heart of this exploration lies a redefinition of the artist and their role in the creative process.
 The emergence of the new "digital artist" challenges conventional notions of authorship, craftsmanship, and the tangible marks of the creator on a “canvas”.
 Digital tools usher in a paradigm where the artist is mediated by technology but becomes a mediator, orchestrating algorithms and manipulating code to breathe life into virtual canvases.

 With the artist and their practice evolving, the very nature of the artistic object undergoes a profound shift.
 No longer confined to a static canvas or a sculpted form, the "digital art object" is dynamic, interactive, and mutable.
-We dissect the conceptual underpinnings of this shift, exploring how digital art objects challenge the viewer's traditional expectations of permanence, singularity, and the sanctity of the original.
+We analyse? the conceptual underpinnings of this shift, exploring how digital art objects challenge the viewer's traditional expectations of permanence, singularity, and the sanctity of the original.

 Embedded within this exploration is a reflection on the relationship between digital art practices and the avantgarde movements of the past.
 While avantgarde artists sought to break free from traditional constraints, contemporary digital artists face similar challenges while navigating a frontier where the boundaries between virtual worlds and the real world blur, opening up new avenues for experimentation, innovation, and a redefinition of artistic autonomy.

 We illustrate this with Rafael Rozendaal's exploration of the internet as a canvas.
-His work serves as a poignant illustration of the transformative shifts mentioned in the chapter.
+His work serves as a poignant illustration of the transformative shifts mentioned in Chapter X?.
 His digital artworks, accessible to anyone with an internet connection, challenge the traditional notions of art consumption, distribution, and ownership.
 The internet becomes both the medium and the exhibition space, democratising access to art in ways inconceivable within the confines of traditional art institutions.

 As we navigate the evolving landscape of digital art creation, originality becomes a focal point.
 In digital art, replicability is not a flaw but a feature.

-We have one final chapter to probe into the challenges posed by the digital age to the traditional concept of originality, exploring the dichotomy between the myth of originality in traditional art and the replicability inherent in the digital realm.
+We have one final chapter (Chapter X) to probe into the challenges posed by the digital age to the traditional concept of originality, exploring the dichotomy between the myth of originality in traditional art and the replicability inherent in the digital realm.

 Traditional art often romanticises the notion of the singular, irreplicable masterpiece, elevating originality to mythical proportions.
 However, in the digital age, where copies are exact and infinitely reproducible, the very foundation of this myth is questioned.